Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] O(log(N))

 //In this program, an array of size n is created.
 The space complexity is determined by the size of the dynamic array, which is n.
 Therefore, the space complexity is O(N).

+#### Q167.
+In Java, what is the purpose of the synchronized keyword when used in the context of methods or code blocks?

+- [x] It is used to specify that a method or code block is asynchronous, allowing multiple threads to execute it concurrently.
+- [ ] It is used to mark a method or code block as thread-safe, ensuring that only one thread can execute it at a time.
+- [ ] It indicates that the method or code block is highly optimized for performance and will run faster than non-synchronized methods.
+- [ ] It is used to prevent a method or code block from being executed by any thread, making it effectively "locked."